juliendelplanque/Grouper/README.md

   $5->#(50))"
 ```

-The power of Grouper is that group description are first-class object.
+The power of Grouper is that group description are first-class objects.
-Thus, it is possible to compose group descriptions in order to group on multiple levels.
+Thus, it is possible to compose group descriptions in order to group a flat collection on multiple levels.

 For example: